Post-Install Configuration

 Mobile Token Operation Localization

 When mobile token requests the list of operations that are pending approval, additional attributes can be rendered to the end user.
-To define precise looks of the particular operation, you need to configure the localized mobile API operation template.
+To define the precise look of the particular operation, you need to configure the localized mobile API operation template.

 Again, you need to provide at least the English localization.
 Also, note that the operations are addressed not by a template name at this level, but by the operation type.